alex-wilmer/polyhack-synth/README.md

 npm start
 ```

-Then got to localhost:3000 and play around.
+Then go to localhost:3000 and play around.